On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Results

 \subsection{Intermixing}

-Fig.~\ref{fig:mix} shows the cross-section of the film/substrate layers, obtained with and without the ion potential.
+Figure~\ref{fig:mix} shows the cross-section of the film/substrate layers, obtained with and without considering the ion potential in the simulation.
 In both cases, severe intermixing is obtained which is a characteristic of low biased HiPIMS deposition process \citep{kateb2020}.
-However, a relatively thicker transition region is obtained when the ion potential is included.
-Table~\ref{tab:z} summarizes this quantitatively.
-In both cases almost a 40~{\AA} think film, $Z_{\rm film}^{\rm max}$, is deposited, and the film atoms can be found at a depth of 26~{\AA}, $Z_{\rm film}^{\rm min}$, from the initial substrate surface.
-There is a deviation between the number of deposited (22000) and the number of film atoms, $N_{\rm film}$.
+However, a relatively thicker transition region is obtained when the ion potential is included in the simulation.
+Table~\ref{tab:z} summarizes the results quantitatively.
+In both cases almost a 40~{\AA} thick film is deposited.
+The exact values are presented by $Z_{\rm film}^{\rm max}$ in Table~\ref{tab:z}.
+There is a deviation between the number of deposited species (22000) and the number of film atoms, $N_{\rm film}$.
 There are also losses in the substrate atoms indicated by $\Delta N_{\rm sub}$.
-Both these quantities indicate a slightly increased resputtering when considering the ion potential.
+These quantities indicate a slightly increased resputtering when considering the ion potential.
 This difference is referred to as potential sputtering effect \citep{winter2001}.
+The value of $Z_{\rm film}^{\rm min}$ refers to depth of the lowermost film atom which is about 26~{\AA} below the initial substrate surface for both cases.
 We also located the topmost substrate atom in the film at the position denoted by $Z_{\rm sub}^{\rm max}$, which is at about 4~nm distance from original substrate surface.
-Assuming $Z_{\rm sub}^{\rm max}-Z_{\rm film}^{\rm min}$ represents the interface thickness, a value of $\sim$60~{\AA} is obtained with a negligible difference i.e. 4~{\AA} larger with ion potential.
+Assuming $Z_{\rm sub}^{\rm max}-Z_{\rm film}^{\rm min}$ represents the interface thickness, a value of $\sim$60~{\AA} is obtained with a negligible difference i.e.~it is 4~{\AA} larger with ion potential included in the simulation.